 The smallest version of the Patagonia Black Hole Wheeled Duffel meets most carry-on restrictions, but the larger two must be checked underneath the plane.

 Patagonia is one of the most environmentally conscious outdoor gear providers in the industry.
 The company’s mission to “build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis” guides everything they do.

 The company recently made headlines by announcing the launch of “Patagonia Action Works,” which is an effort to help Patagonia customers learn more about environmental issues in their areas and how they can get involved with events, petitions, fundraisers, and volunteer efforts.

-Their site also provides information on the exact supply chain that was used to manufacture each product and you can visit their Environmental and Social Responsibility page to learn more about some of their ongoing efforts and initiatives to protect our planet.
+Their site provides information on the exact supply chain used to manufacture each product and you can visit their Environmental and Social Responsibility page to learn more about their ongoing initiatives to protect our planet.

 Share Your Adventure With The Backpack Guide